carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ![ElasticBeanstalk](https://d1.awsstatic.com/Product-Page-Diagram_AWS-Elastic-Beanstalk%402x.6027573605a77c0e53606d5264ec7d3053bf26af.png)

-- Platform as a Service (PaaS)
-  - It Makes it easier for developers to quickly deploy and manage applications without thinking about underlying resources
-  - It Automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling and application health monitoring
+- Platform as a Service (PaaS) ==> Automatically handles the Deployment Details (Architecture Design): capacity provisioning, load balancing, auto-scaling and application health monitoring
-- You can launch an application with following pre-configured platforms:
+- You can launch an applications with following pre-configured platforms (Templates):
   - Apache Tomcat for Java applications,
   - Apache HTTP Server for PHP and Python applications
   - Nginx or Apache HTTP Server for Node.js applications